 The long-standing practice of state government has been to look to counties as a means of balancing its budget.
-While opportunities to do so are more limited with the passage of Proposition 1A, the magnitude of the deficit makes it certain the State will be creative in their efforts to include counties as part of its budget balancing solution, likely through additional program re-alignment and revenue reductions.
+While opportunities to do so are more limited with the passage of Proposition 1A, the state has been creative in its efforts to include counties as part of its budget balancing solution and may do so again through additional program realignment and/or revenue reductions.

-Of particular concern to counties is the inadequate reimbursement for our increasing cost of operating several human services programs: the "Human Services Funding Deficit," formerly referred to as the "Cost of Doing Business."
-The annual shortfall between actual county expenses and State reimbursement has grown to over \$1 billion since 2001, creating a de facto cost shift to counties.
+Of particular concern to counties is the inadequate reimbursement for our everincreasing cost of operating several human services programs: the "Human Services Funding Deficit," formerly referred to as the "Cost of Doing Business."
+The annual shortfall between actual county expenses and state reimbursement has grown to over \$1 billion since 2001, creating a de facto cost shift to counties.
 The funding gap forces counties to reduce services to vulnerable populations and/or divert scarce county resources from other critical local services.
-It also increases the risk of State and Federal penalties.

-2. Health Care - Counties have a high stake in California's health reform efforts.
+It also increases the risk of state and federal penalties.
+2. Health Care - Counties play a critical role in California's health reform efforts.
 Counties serve as employers, payers, and providers of care to vulnerable populations.
-Consequently, counties stand ready to actively participate in discussions of how to best reform the health care system in California and implement the national health care reform legislation passed in 2010.
+Consequently, counties stand ready to actively participate in discussions of how to best reform the health care system in California and implement the national health care reform legislation passed in 2010, The Patient Protection and Affordable Care Act (ACA).